shiyanboxer/Startup-Success-Predictor-v2/Documentation/2_Background_Knowledge.md

 An API is an application programming interface.
 It is a set of rules that allow programs to talk to each other.
 The developer creates the API on the server and allows the client to talk to it.

 REST determines how the API looks like.
 It stands for “Representational State Transfer”.
 It is a set of rules that developers follow when they create their API.
-One of these rules states that you should be able to get a piece of data (called a resource) when you link to a specific URL. [(Resource)](https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/)
+One of these rules states that you should be able to get a piece of data (called a resource) when you link to a specific URL [(Resource)](https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/).

 ![REST API](https://github.com/shiyanboxer/Startup-Success-Predictor-v2/blob/master/Images/what_is_rest_api.png)